Game of Weiqi (or 'Go') [围棋 Wéi qí]

 The name 碁 ‘Go’ comes from its name in Japan.
-Like many Japanese traditions it made its way from China during the Tang dynasty when Chinese influence was at its peak.
+Like many Japanese traditions it was adopted from China during the Tang dynasty when Chinese influence was at its peak.
 Because it made its way to the West via Japan it is the Japanese form of the game that is most widely played.
 The game which can be literally translated as ‘encirclement game’ was long considered an appropriate study for scholars as it taught many kinds of strategy.

 Rules of Weiqi are extra-ordinarily simple, it is played on a board 19x19 lines, and like Chinese chess the pieces go on the line intersections not the spaces in-between; there are 180 white pieces and 181 black pieces.
 Black starts first and then the players take it in turn to place one piece into an unoccupied place on the board until all the pieces have been played.
 There is nothing special about a 19x19 board, smaller sizes are used by beginners.
 A 19x19 board size has been found from the Sui dynasty, so this size has been in use for over a thousand years.

-Once placed, the piece does not move again but it can be captured by the opponent.
+Once placed, the piece never moves again but it can be captured by the opponent.
 A piece is taken (eaten in Chinese 吃 chī) when it and immediate neighbors are completely surrounded (diagonal neighbors do not count).
 When all the pieces have been placed the areas captured by each player are counted up, the player with the largest area wins.
 This is the Chinese method of scoring, the Japanese have a slightly different scheme based on number of captures.

 The skill is to surround your opponent's pieces without exposing your own pieces to capture.
 As there is no random element from throwing a dice or tossing a coin, luck plays no part, it is a game of pure skill like chess.